 Meeting day and time

-9 May Speaker: Reiki practitioner Donnie Farago joins us for a talk and demonstration of this complementary therapy
+11 July Speaker: Reiki practitioner Donnie Farago joins us for a talk and demonstration of this complementary therapy.
+New venue: Thanington Neighbourhood Resource Centre - see below for address and directions.

 Going to a meeting